Olin (OLN) Q2 2017 Results - Earnings Call Transcript

 Yeah, again, this is Pat Dawson.
 I would tell you that in the month of June, we saw prices stable.
 We think the demand is starting to show some modest improvements in North America.
 You got to remember last year North America had actually contracted, mainly due to oil and gas, so we're starting to see improvements there.

-Europe continues to grow very nicely, and we think most of the bottom out in Asia Pacific has been seeing and starting to see some improvements in demand there as well.
+Europe continues to grow very nicely, and we think most of the bottom out in Asia Pacific has been seen and starting to see some improvements in demand there as well.

 Dmitry Silversteyn - Longbow Research LLC